 Consider Buena Vista, Cañon City, Westcliffe or SLV

-Only thirty minutes north of Salida on Hwy 285 lies Buena Vista, another fan favorite on the Arkansas River.
+Only thirty minutes north of Salida on Hwy 285 lies Buena Vista, another fan favorite with camping on the Arkansas River.
 What “Bueny” and Nathrop offer over Salida are up-close views of the Collegiate Peaks, St Elmo ghost town and two awesome hot springs.
 Salida has one resort, which is mostly a large indoor swimming pool.
 Buena Vista has two hot springs resorts, with various smaller soaking pools.
 One even offers tent and RV camping on-site.
 Either town makes a great base for exploring all of Chaffee County.

 East of Salida on Hwy 50 brings you to Cañon City in about an hour.
 Just before town you’ll pass by the Royal Gorge and a number of campgrounds, which put you in closer proximity to Salida.
 These make a fantastic base for exploring the Arkansas River, whether it’s for rafting, fishing or just riverside camping.
 You’ll also be closer to Interstate-25 for a speedy return to the metropolitan sprawl of Colorado’s largest cities.